Chilly aquarium water is more natural and relatively easy to achieve at home, considering it is synonymous with room temperature.

 As with all Danios, being active sometimes involves jumping out of their home aquarium.

-Glowlight Danios resemble the Zebra Danio to some extent (one of their cousins) so do not confuse them in the fish store or simply order them online.
+Glowlight Danios resemble the Zebra Danio fish to some extent (one of their cousins) so do not confuse them in the pet store or simply order them from a live fish supply store online.

 |Suggested Water Temperature:||64 to 80°F (18 – 27°C) as these fish are highly adaptable|